Cisco-UKI-DevX/ASAonAWS-Ansible-Deployment/README.md

   - name: render a template onto an ASA device
-    description: Place a config onto the device, in our case for client SSL VPN access
+    description: Place a config onto the device, in our case for client SSL VPN access.
+The config that will be copied is the asa-template.j2 file.

 ### Configure environment variables